 Upon completion of the Doctor of Philosophy in Intercultural Studies, students will be able to:

-- Demonstrate a mastery of important theoretical constructs in intercultural studies associated with their research area (ULO 1).
+Demonstrate a mastery of relevant theories in intercultural studies and related disciplines associated with one's research area and/or ministry context (ULO 1).

 Each Program Learning Outcome (PLO) listed above references at least one of the University Learning Outcomes (ULO 1, 2, 3), which may be found in the General Information section of this catalog.